 Website hosting is the process of renting or buying space to host a website on the World Wide Web.
-It offers the necessary facilities to create and maintain a site and makes it accessible on the World Wide Web.
+It offers the necessary facilities to create and maintain a site and makes it accessible on the Internet.
 Companies that offer web hosting services are sometimes referred to as web servers.
-To host a website on the Internet, a person or company would need their own computer or server.
-Since not all companies had the budget or experience to do so, web hosting services began to offer the hosting of users' websites on their own servers, without the customer having to have the necessary infrastructure to operate the website.
+To host a website, a person or company would need their own computer or server.

+Web hosting services began to offer the hosting of users' websites on their own servers, without the customer having to have the necessary infrastructure to operate the website.
 Website owners, also called webmasters, could create a website that would be hosted on the web hosting service's server and published on the web by the web hosting service.
-The most basic is small-scale web page and file hosting, where files can be uploaded via the File Transfer Protocol (FTP) or a web interface.
+The most basic type of web hosting is small-scale page and file hosting, where files can be uploaded via File Transfer Protocol (FTP) or a web interface.
 Personal website hosting is usually free, ad-sponsored, or inexpensive.

 Hosting business websites often has a higher expense depending on the size and type of site.
 Internet hosting services can run web servers.
 The scope of web hosting services varies widely.
 One's website is placed on the same server as many other sites, from a few sites to hundreds of websites.

 Generally, all domains can share a common set of server resources, such as RAM and CPU.
 Resellers often sell shared web hosting, and web companies often have reseller accounts to provide hosting to customers.
 Also known as a virtual private server (VPS), it divides server resources into virtual servers, where resources can be allocated in a way that does not directly reflect the underlying hardware.
 VPS are often allocated resources based on a relationship from one server to several VPS; however, virtualization can be done for several reasons, including the ability to move a VPS container between servers.

-It's similar to the dedicated web hosting service, but the user owns the colo server; the hosting company provides the physical space that the server occupies and takes care of the server.
+It's similar to dedicated web hosting service, but the user owns the colo server; the hosting company provides the physical space that the server occupies and takes care of the server.
 This is the most powerful and expensive type of web hosting service.
 In most cases, in case of a crash, the customer would have their own administrator visit the on-site data center to make any hardware updates or changes.
 Cloud hosting also allows providers to charge users only for the resources they consume, rather than a fixed fee for an initial investment in hardware with a fixed cost.

 Web servers typically use cluster hosting for their shared hosting plans, as massive client management has multiple benefits.
 This form of distributed hosting is when a cluster of servers acts like a network and is made up of several nodes.
 A private server can be used to host one or more websites from a broadband connection normally suitable for consumers.
 Some ISPs block home servers by preventing incoming requests to TCP port 80 of the user's connection and by refusing to provide static IP addresses.